hujun-open/myflags/README.md

 ```

 ## Flag Naming
-By default, the name of created flag is the lowercase of struct field name.
+By default, the name of created flag is the lowercase of struct field name, in case the field is part of sub-struct, and parent struct is NOT an action, then the name of created flag is "<parent_field_name>-<field_name>";

 Optionally a renaming function could be supplied when creating the `Filler`, myflags uses the renaming function returned string as the flag name.